Associate Professor, Program Director for Master’s of Innovation by Design (MIbD) & Director of the NAMIC Hub@SUTD

 Selected Journal Publications (last 5 years)

-- Silva, A., Leite, M., Silva, J. V-B., Simões, R., How background affects design output: teaching product development to mechanical engineers, industrial designers and managers.
-European Journal of Engineering Education, on-line since 23 April 2018.
-In press.
+- Silva, A., Leite, M., Silva, J. V-B., Simões, R., How education background affects design outcome: teaching product development to mechanical engineers, industrial designers and managers.
+European Journal of Engineering Education 44:4 (2019) 545-569.
 DOI

 - Arora, M., Raspall, F., Cheah, L., Silva, A., Residential building material stocks and component-level circularity: The case of Singapore.
 Journal of Cleaner Production 216 (2019) 239-248.
 DOI